testem/testem/README.md

     serve_files:
     - "*.js"

-Testem will throw up a big ol' error dialog if the preprocessor command exits with an error code, so code checkers like like jshint can used here as well.
+Testem will throw up a big ol' error dialog if the preprocessor command exits with an error code, so code checkers like jshint can used here as well.

 DIY: Use Any Test Framework
 ---------------------------